tardate/LittleArduinoProjects/Equipment/DPS3005BenchPowerSupply/README.md

 ## Power Supply

-The DPS3005 requires a maximum 40V DC power supply.
+The DPS3005 requires a maximum 40V DC input power supply.
 I'm providing this with an AC step-down transformer and bridge rectifier and smoothing capacitor.
-I have not added noise protection of filtering, as I'm expecting the DPS3005 module to take care of this.
+I have not added noise protection or filtering, as I'm expecting the DPS3005 module to take care of this itself.

 Components I've selected for the power supply: